octavian-nita/so/so-42899401-quartz-maven-tomcat/README.md

 **If using Vaadin**

 These days, one can initialize a Vaadin-based web application without using a web.xml descriptor.
 If that's your case, note that you now need to add the web.xml file that specifies the Quartz initialization we've been talking about.
 But this does not clash with any Vaadin-specific stuff…

+I've created a small Vaadin-based project at https://github.com/octavian-nita/so/tree/master/so-42899401-quartz-maven-tomcat to illustrate how one can manually schedule / unschedule Quartz jobs using a Vaadin UI.
+Feel free to study it and ask ahead!